5 Step Guide for Successful Mentorship Programs

 For participants, you want to understand the impact of mentoring in terms of outcomes while acquiring program feedback.
 One of the easiest ways to capture outcome and feedback is through surveys.
 Ask participants and stakeholders how well the mentoring program met its goals and the goals of the organization.
 Also ask them for their ideas for improving the program.

-You’ll also want to be sure you’re benchmarking your mentoring program in the areas of enrollment, matching and engagement — so you’ll understand if the performance you’re seeing is good, bad or average in comparison to other mentorship programs.
+You’ll also want to be sure you’re benchmarking your mentoring program in the areas of enrollment, matching and engagement so you’ll understand if the performance you’re seeing is good, bad or average in comparison to other mentorship programs.

 Not sure how to establish benchmarks?
 Check out our Mentoring Benchmarks Report: Quit Navigating in the Dark.

 Offering formal career development is a tangible way to show employees that their career trajectory matters.
 Career mentoring is by far the most common mentoring program we see in the workplace.
-This traditional one-to-one mentoring relationship can last nine to 12 months.
+This traditional one-to-one mentoring relationship can last six to 12 months.
 Employees get the opportunity to learn and build skills, which can help grow their careers, keeping them from feeling stagnant in their roles.

 This format pairs a more senior employee with a more junior employee.
 Companies can implement reverse mentoring in a one-to-one or group setting.
 The younger employee serves as the mentor, providing senior members of the organization with up-to-date information on the latest frontline experiences, technical skills, and workplace culture.